SP5LMA/MICE/README.md

  * fibonacci.s

 Analyze how recursive version works using the debugger.

 Analyze how iterative version works using the debugger.

 Measure execution times of both versions using the *time* command line program.

 Discuss execution times.

-Find out if this calculation can it be faster.
+Find out if the Fibonacci number can be calculated faster.

+Take out fibonacci calculation functions into a separate file, like in factorial example

 ## Floating point